goldfishlaser/blog/_posts/2025-05-29-reprap-fest.md

 - [Web Site](https://www.reprap.org/wiki/BabyBelt)
 - [Github](https://github.com/RobMink/Babybelt)

-The Baby Belt is very cool and has immediately entered my queue of desired projects.
-I've always wanted a conveyer belt printer, and this conveyer belt printer in delightfully small form factor seems like a budget friendly choice that would meet my needs perfectly fine.
+The Baby Belt is very cool, very cute, and has immediately entered my queue of desired projects.
+I've always wanted a conveyer belt printer, and this conveyer belt printer in delightfully small form factor seems like a budget friendly choice.
+I love the opportunity to express onself with the fabric conveyer belt bed.
+You can use a conveyer belt printer to print very long parts, but you can also use it to print the same thing many times.

 ### Rack Robotics
 <img src="https://github.com/user-attachments/assets/6c396602-8ea8-4d61-8ecc-fe1fe066bdf8" alt="Image of Rack Robotics demo" style="max-width: 100%; width: 300px; margin-right: 15px;">